 The Winnipeg Jets have always stressed the importance of their “draft and develop” strategy: that is, building a contender through patience, deft selection, and molding of promising youngsters into top talent rather than through finagling blockbuster trades for established elites.

-Through the draft is how Jets’ general manager Kevin Cheveldayoff has transformed, in less than a decade, a terrible Atlanta Thrashers team — whose leadership was utterly incompetent at the draft table and incapable of building a winner — to a squad with more good players than he can afford to pay this summer.
+Through the draft is how Jets’ general manager Kevin Cheveldayoff has transformed, over a decade, a terrible Atlanta Thrashers team — whose leadership was utterly incompetent at the draft table and selected a number of busts — to a competitive squad with a home-grown core.

-“Chevy” has piloted the Jets through eight drafts since relocation and has often been an ace.
-With his ninth — the 2019 NHL Entry Draft — happening in just a week’s time, let’s rank his years from worst to best.
+“Chevy” has piloted the Jets through 10 drafts since relocation and has often been an ace.
+With his 11th — the 2021 NHL Entry Draft — slated for this July, here’s a look at his first 10 from worst to best.

 Wait a minute… how could the draft in which the Jets selected Nikolaj Ehlers with the ninth-overall selection be their worst?

 While it’s undeniable the speedy, electrifying, and entertaining Ehlers — who has put up 303 points through six full seasons and was the Jets’ best forward in 2020-21 — was a great selection, the reason the 2014 NHL Entry Draft in Philadelphia takes the bottom spot is because the Jets didn’t get much else of value.
 The seven players they selected that weren’t Ehlers have played a grand total of 14 games in the NHL, 12 for the Jets.

 Chase De Leo racked up 107 points over three seasons for the Manitoba Moose but played just two for the Jets in 2015-16 and was traded in June, 2018 to the Anaheim Ducks for Nic Kerdiles.
 That trade was a total disaster as Kerdiles played only three games for the Moose in 2018-19 and didn’t return.